rpf13/sportsshooting_react/README.md

 ### MySchedule

 - MySchedule - List matches: As a logged in user I can view a list of all matches I am attending, so that I can have a simple view and scheduling option: [Link](https://github.com/rpf13/sportsshooting_react/issues/28)
-- MySchedule - MyNextMatches: As a logged in user, I can see a widget of my next three matches I am attending, so that I can have a very simple and fast view of my next match event: [Link](https://github.com/rpf13/sportsshooting_react/issues/29)
 - MySchedule - Search functionality: As a logged in user, I can search within the list of myschedule with keywords, so that I can find the match I am looking for: [Link](https://github.com/rpf13/sportsshooting_react/issues/30)

 ### MyGuns